paulch42/lean-spec/md/FPL/Flight.md

            f16_f18_eet f16 f18 ∧
            f16_f18_dle f16 f18 ∧
            f16_f17_dest f16.f16a f17 ∧
-           -- field 17 is populated if and only if the flight is completed f17.isSome ↔ status = .completed
+           -- Field 17 is populated if and only if the flight is completed. f17.isSome ↔ status = .completed
 ```

 Note there are many constraints to which the flight data must adhere.
 This is a good example
 of how dependent types allow constraints to be packaged with the data elements to give
 a precise characterisation.
-The constraints are as defined in `FPL.Field`.
+The constraints are as defined in [FPL.Field](Field.md).

 The flight time derived from a flight.